Daniel-KM/Omeka-S-module-DataTypeRdf/README.md

 Usage
 -----

-The data types that are set in the config of the module are automatically available in all the resource forms.
-It is advisable to avoid to overload the user interface.
+The data types are automatically available through the resource templates.
+It is not recommended to use too many data types by property.
+One to four types are enough in most of the cases.

-In all cases, it is recommended to create resources templates in order to simplify the use of the datatypes and to normalize all the metadata of all the records.

-Note: the datatypes `xsd:gMonth`, `xsd:gMonthDay` and `xsd:gDay` may not be intuitive.
-To be compliant with the standard, they should be prepended with `--` for months, and `---` for day.
-They are not added automatically.
-Furthermore, sparql cannot request any of the the Gregorian datatypes.

 TODO
 ----

-- Use a javascript for xsd:dateTime.
-- Use a purifier for rdf:XMLLiteral.
-- Add a batch process to change the type of a property for a list of resources.
+- Simplify search ([Omeka S issue #1241]).
 - Add xsd:token or a derivative for standard or custom enumerations (language, etc.).
 - Add xsd:anyURI for uris.
-- Normalize Zend form for xsd:time, that requires seconds.
-- Simplify search ([Omeka S issue #1241]).
 - Manage restrictions via the resource templates (default value for boolean, range, default tokens, with or without seconds, css for html, xsl for xml…).
-- Allow to attach multiple selected datatypes to resource templates (in particular for subjects).

 Warning